shubhkhatwase/shubhkhatwase/README.md

 - 👋 Hi, I’m @shubhkhatwase
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science I want to be Full Stack data Scientist
 - 🌱 I’m currently learning Machine learning Algorithem implimentaion in the machine learning model,Analytics,Forcasting,Predicting
 - 💞️ I’m looking job for Data Scientist Intern or Data Analytics
 - 📫 How to reach me ...